lenstronomy/lenstronomy/README.rst

 * numerical options for sub-grid ray-tracing and sub-pixel convolution
 * Particle swarm optimization for parameter fitting
 * MCMC (emcee) and nested sampling (MultiNest, DyPolyChord, or Dynesty)
-* Kinematic modelling (Jeans equation) of lens deflector galaxy
+* Kinematic modelling (Jeans anisotropy models) of lens deflector galaxy
 * Cosmographic inference tools
 * ...and much more